Yelfive/md-notes/Architecture/Micro Service/Dictionary.md

 - `BA` Basically Available

-    available with slight delay
+    Available with slight delay, without throw error at the query.

 - `S` Soft state

+    State that could be changed without notifying.

 - `E` Eventually Consistent

-    The same value can be accessed eventually
+    The same value can be accessed eventually.

 ## TCC